JoyZadan/shop-kbeauty/README.md

 * Credit to [Adam Johnson](https://adamj.eu/tech/2022/10/06/how-to-safely-pass-data-to-javascript-in-a-django-template/) on How to Safely Pass Data to JavaScript in a Django Template.
 * Credit to [BugBytes](https://www.youtube.com/watch?v=h39eMGWmEV4) for his video based on Adam Johnson's post.
 * Credit to [Stack Overflow](https://stackoverflow.com/questions/226131/how-to-disable-phone-number-linking-in-mobile-safari) for how to disable Safari on mobile auto creating phone number link.
+* Credit to [Masa Kudamatsu at DEV.to](https://dev.to/masakudamatsu/loading-google-fonts-and-any-other-web-fonts-as-fast-as-possible-in-early-2021-4f5o) for his very helpful article, **Loading Google Fonts and any other web fonts as fast as possible in early 2021** which helped me increase the Lighthouse performance score (mobile) from 67% to 73%.

 ## Content
 The product names, images, descriptions and other information were sourced from: